MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD04_DEMO.md

   ```cs
        : ActionFilterAttribute
 ```
-9. In the **CustomActionFilter** class code block, press Enter and then type the following code.
+9. In the **CustomActionFilter** class code block, press Enter, and then type the following code.

   ```cs